 Normally the only way this can happen is either the wrong player was shown the red card, or VAR intervenes and states that the foul was not red card worthy.

-Can a referee overturn Their decision after the match has restarted?
+Can a referee overturn Their decision after the Game has restarted?

-Or the controlling referee has signaled that the half or match has ended at which includes extra time and has left the field.
+Or the controlling referee has signaled that the half or game has ended at which includes extra time and has left the field.

 How long does a referee how do you reverse an advantage decision?